 - There is an emergency, such as failure of computer or communications equipment.

 We will notify you if we delay your ability to withdraw funds for any of these reasons and tell you when the funds will be available.
-They will generally be available no later than the fifth business day after the day of your deposit.
+They will generally be available no later than the seventh business day after the day of your deposit.

 Special Rules for New Accounts

 If you are a new customer, the following special rules apply during the first 30 days your account is open.
 Funds from electronic direct deposits to your account will be available on the day we receive the deposit.
 Funds from deposits of cash, wire transfers and the first $5,000 of a day’s total deposits of cashier’s, certified, teller’s, traveler’s and federal, state and local government checks will be available on the first business day after the day of your deposit if the deposit meets certain conditions.
 For example, the checks must be payable to you (and you may have to use a special deposit slip).
-The excess over $5,000 will be available on the fifth business day after the day of your deposit.
+The excess over $5,000 will be available on the ninth business day after the day of your deposit.
 If your deposit of these checks (other than a U.S. Treasury check) is not made in person to one of our employees, the first $5,000 will not be available until the second business day after the day of your deposit.
-Funds from all other check deposits will be available on the fifth business day after the day of your deposit.
+Funds from all other check deposits will be available on the ninth business day after the day of your deposit.